 We must do more to help raise awareness and educate our children on how to eat healthier both at home and at school.
 Most children consume a least half of their meals at school, with more than 32 million participating in the National School Lunch Program and more than 12 million participating in the School Breakfast Program.
 Research shows that children are much more likely to consume healthy fresh food if there is a salad bar available for children to build and create their own meal.
 However, the upfront cost of acquiring the equipment and the investment in planning and administering a salad bar can be too costly for most schools to undertake with existing resources.
 That is why I introduced the Salad Bars in Schools Act, which supports creating a grant program that would allow schools to work with existing non-profits that promote getting more salad bars into our children’s schools.

 More on Education

-Washington DC – Congressman Tim Ryan made the following statement in response to the University of Akron’s selection of their next President:
+Washington, DC – Congressman Tim Ryan made the following statement today in response to Innovation Ohio and the Ohio Education Association’s “Know Your Charter” Report:

 Youngstown, Ohio – Congressman Tim Ryan announces $19,146 for Youngstown State University.
 This federal grant was made available through the U.S. Department of Health and Human services and this funding will go to a YSU nurse anesthetist traineeship program.

 Kent, Ohio – Congressman Tim Ryan is announcing $444,238 from the National Institute on Aging of the U.S. Department of Health and Human Services for research on Alzheimer’s Disease to be awarded to Kent State University for a three-year grant.

 Warren, Ohio – Congressman Tim Ryan announces $2,406,229 to be awarded to Trumbull Community Acton Program in Warren, Ohio.